nonplayer/hammercrawl/hc_core_player_2_creation.md

 **Next** assign the remaining rolls *in order of their rolling* to the remaining empty stats on your character sheet.

 *Example: Darla's remaining rolls are 9, 11, 10, and 5.
-She assigns them in order to her Fighter's remaining stats, which results in a final spread of: STR 14, DEX 9, CON 17, INT 11, WIS 10, CHA 5.*
+She assigns them in order to her Fighter's remaining stats, which results in a final spread of: STR 14, DEX 9, CON 17, INT 11, WIS 10, CHA 5, SOC 6.*

 **Finally** record the stat mods next to each one, using the following table: